DVUSD Assessment Philosophy

 DVUSD Mathematics Assessments

-K-8 Mathematics: K-2 teachers administer district benchmark assessments 2 times per year (Mid and Post), while 3rd-8th grade teachers administer 1 district interim assessment mid-year to assess progress towards the AzMERIT.
-1st-8th grades also have common module assessments aligned to the Arizona Mathematics Standards and the district adopted resource.
+K-8 Mathematics: K-2 teachers administer district interim assessments 2 times per year (Mid and Post).
+3rd-8th grade teachers administer 2 district interim assessments (Nov. and Feb.) to assess progress towards the AzM2.

 High School Mathematics: Algebra 1-2, Geometry 1-2, and Algebra 3-4 administer district common unit assessments according to their classroom timelines.
 These courses also have a cumulative multiple choice and written assessment (final exam) administered at the end of each semester.
 Other courses with district final exams include Pre-Calculus Honors, College Algebra, College Math, and Probability and Statistics.

-Arizona students take the AzMERIT assessment.
-For sample questions and other useful information visit azmeritportal.org
+Arizona students take the AzM2 assessment.
+For sample questions and other useful information visit azm2portal.org